Right to keep and bear arms in the United States

 In the United States, the right to keep and bear arms is a fundamental right protected by the Second Amendment to the United States Constitution, part of the Bill of Rights, and by the constitutions of most U.S. states.
 The Second Amendment declares:

 A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.

-Stemming from English common law tradition, the concept of a right to keep and bear arms was recognized prior to the creation of a written national constitution.
+Stemming from English common-law tradition, the concept of a right to keep and bear arms was recognized prior to the creation of a written national constitution.

 English precedent

 The American understanding of the right to keep and bear arms was influenced by the English Bill of Rights 1689, an Act of Parliament, which also dealt with personal defence by Protestant English subjects.

 The Bill of Rights rescinded and deplored acts of the deposed King James II, a Catholic, who had forced the disarming of Protestants, while arming and deploying armed Catholics contrary to law, among other alleged violations of individual rights.
-The Bill of Rights provided that Protestants could bear arms for their defence as permitted by law.
+The Bill of Rights did not, however, provide a universal right to bear arms and explicitly reserved the right to Protestants - "That the subjects which are Protestants may have arms for their defense suitable to their conditions and as allowed by law."

 It also established that the power to regulate the right to bear arms belonged to Parliament, not the monarch.

 Sir William Blackstone wrote in the 18th century about the right to have arms being auxiliary to the "natural right of resistance and self-preservation", but conceded that the right was subject to their suitability and allowance by law.

 The fifth and last auxiliary right of the subject, that I shall at present mention, is that of having arms for their defence, suitable to their condition and degree, and such as are allowed by law.
 Which is also declared by the same statute and is indeed a public allowance, under due restrictions, of the natural right of resistance and self-preservation, when the sanctions of society and laws are found insufficient to restrain the violence of oppression.

 Reception statutes

 Gun show, in the U.S.

-After the 1776 American Revolution, one of the first legislative acts undertaken by most of the newly independent states was to adopt a "reception statute" that gave legal effect to the existing body of English common law to the extent that the legislation or the constitution had not explicitly rejected English law.
+After the 1776 American Revolution, one of the first legislative acts undertaken by most of the newly independent states was to adopt a reception statute that gave legal effect to the existing body of English common law to the extent that the legislation or the constitution had not explicitly rejected English law.